 - In Wright’s settlement, the original homestead where the revival among the young people broke out still stands, although it is no longer on its original location.
 Another house which was built by the principle family of this godly little hamlet still stands and can be seen on the tour.
 This village is also the boyhood home of Albert Barns, who wrote a popular Bible commentary.

 - There is a Presbyterian Church and a nearby court house, both of which are mentioned in the story of the revival of Rome.
 Neither buildings are original to Finney’s first visit to Rome, but he preached in this building which now stands on his second visit to Rome thirty years later.

 - A handsome brick Presbyterian Church still stands in Whitesboro, which grew out of the revival.
 There are many buildings still standing right where they did when Finney was there.

-- I have found his in-laws farm where he often retreated and rested between revivals.
+- I have found the farm that belonged to Finney's in-laws, where he often retreated and rested between revivals.

 - Part of the training Institute that Pastor George Gale had built in Whitesboro still stands in the village, although it is not recognizable from old pictures.

 - Many of the original brick mills still stand today.
 I have been able to determine the specific location of the factory that Finney visited in which he brought the mill to a halt.